GiMattia/PyPLUTO/README.md

 ```

 Relevant simulations attributes (such as the computational grid, the geometry and the variables to load) are found automatically.
-The data can be plotted through the Image class, which acts as a simplified maptlotlib wrapper.
+The data can be plotted through the Image class, which acts as a simplified matplotlib wrapper.
 An example of 1D plot of the density can be:

 ```python